jammazwan/xaa_SingleObjectToJsonFile/README.md

 For the record, I should have done the sibling project as a parent, but I have been repulsed by so many deep and nasty nested pom hierarchies that I refused to add even one more to the public domain.
 Silly, I know.
 ### Special Instructions:

-If there are any special instructions for this project:
+If there are any special instructions for this project from the metadata:

-be careful not to ever do the wrong thing, it could be incorrect.
-Do the right thing instead
+_be careful not to ever do the wrong thing, it could be incorrect.
+Do the right thing instead_

 ### other notes

 The prefix **xaa** is used for maintaining sort order in a directory, providing packaging, and is otherwise meaningless.
 The x stands for _example_.

-This an all other [jammazwan projects](https://github.com/jammazwan) were written in Apache Camel
+This and all other [jammazwan projects](https://github.com/jammazwan) were written in Apache Camel, mostly with [camel-velocity](http://camel.apache.org/velocity.html).